jessica-mitchell/test_the_docs/example2.rst

-So here is a anther test
+Here is a another test
-There are some problems with simply using a lot of incrrect words. gidcolections.
-It has been done
+There are some problems with  using a lot of incorrect words. gidcollections.